R41D3R/lol-tft-bot/README.md

 </tr>
 </table>

-> Synergies should work properly
 ***
+- [ ] Does Pathfinding work properly?
 - [ ] Update Database with Patchnotes
 - [ ] Test Simulation with Game Info (Win Loose from Positions with all Variables(Champ, Item, Rank, ...)
 - [ ] **finally** remove pygame for HPC